 Figures 5 and 6 report the results of our counterfactual exercise for the evolution of real GDP following the Covid-19 shock relative to the 2019Q4 output levels rather than the model-generated forecasts of real GDP in the absence of Covid-19.
 In other words, we assess how long it will take for different countries/regions to return to their 2019Q4 real GDP levels following the Covid-19 shock.
-Informed by IMF growth projections in April, global activity is expected to trough in the second quarter of 2020, recovering thereafter.
-The expected recovery in global activity is mainly driven by Asian economies (most notably China) while the United States and the United Kingdom are less likely to recuperate income losses by the end of 2021 (that is, their GDP is projected to end 2021 below 2019Q4 levels by about 2 and 1.5 percent with high probability, respectively).
-Consistent with the results in Figure 3, China's real GDP is expected to recover rapidly the lost ground, while non-Asian
+Informed by the April 2020 vintage of the IMF growth projections and our counterfactuals, global activity is estimated to trough in the second quarter of 2020, recovering thereafter.
+The estimated recovery in global activity is mainly driven by Asian economies (most notably China) while the United States and the United Kingdom are less likely to recuperate income losses by the end of 2021 (that is, their GDP is projected to end 2021 below 2019Q4 levels by about 2 and 1.5 percent with high probability, respectively).
+Consistent with the results in Figure 3, China's real GDP is expected to recover rapidly the lost ground, while non-Asian emerging economies are likely to take longer to achieve a full recovery.
+In all cases, there is a significant amount of uncertainly around the counterfactual GDP paths.
+See also Table 4 for likely growth outcomes.
+Note that